hydrobricks/hydrobricks-doc/doc/basics.rst

 .. image:: images/hydro_units.png
    :alt: Example of discretization of a catchment into hydro units.
+   :width: 600px
+   :align: center

-   :title: Example of discretization of a catchment based on (a) elevation bands,
-           (b) aspect, and (c) potential solar radiation.
+   Example of discretization of a catchment based on (a) elevation bands, (b) aspect, and (c) potential solar radiation.
 Aspect or potential solar radiation is then combined with elevation bands to form hydro units.
    Source: :cite:t:`Argentin2025`
-   :width: 600px
-   :align: center

 Loading hydro units from a CSV file